castedo/dsi-spec/end.md

   [@cosmo_referencing_2020] [@dicosmo:hal-01865790].

 * For a discussion on various concepts and proposed terminology regarding persistent identifiers, see [@kunze_persistence_2017].
-According to the proposed terminology, a DSI is a persistent identifier (PID) that is "frozen" and "waxing" with "intraversioned" and "extraversioned" PIDs depending on the edition number.
+According to this proposed terminology, a DSI is a persistent identifier (PID) that is "frozen" and "waxing" with "intraversioned" and "extraversioned" PIDs depending on the edition number.

 # Changes